felipetovarhenao/gamut/docs/source/cli/raw-args.rst

 .. note::
    For a full list of audio parameters that can be used with the ``--params`` argument, click :class:`here<gamut.features.Audio>`.

-As you can see, however, :marked:`this workflow can quickly become cumbersome and messy, which is why GAMuT allows to do audio musaicing through JSON scripts.` This is explained :doc:`next <workspace>`.
+As you can see, however, :marked:`this workflow can quickly become cumbersome and messy, which is why GAMuT allows to do audio musaicking through JSON scripts.` This is explained :doc:`next <workspace>`.